 Mostar received the most shelling of any city during the war and still shows these signs both emotionally and physically.
 You can see bombed-out hollow buildings if you walk a few blocks beyond the pretty old town.
 Houses are neglected.
 There is still animosity today with a divide in the city between ethnic Croats who are Catholic and Bosnians who are Muslim.
 It seems that the war and resulting tension has less to do with religion and more to do with nationalism.
 It will take generations for people to truly move on.

-Obviously we needed to drink after that emotional part of the tour.
+Obviously we needed to drink after that sobering but necessary part of the tour.
 That evening we had a lovely dinner with a view at Restaurant Legaro, recommended by Zika and conveniently across the street from his bar were we went after dinner.

 Let’s talk about Bosnian food.
-The food has a strong Ottoman Turk influence still today, which is awesome.
+The food exemplifies a strong Ottoman Turk heritage.
 Lots of kebab, eggplant and something called burek, which is a delicious pastry filled with cheese or spinach or both.
 Pizza burek is the latest craze.
 I stopped by the Pekara, or bakery, quite often.
 The national specialty is called Ćevapčići and is found throughout the Balkans but apparently is the best in Bosnia.
 It is a skinless minced meat, kind of like a sausage.
-The type of meat varies from country to country but no pork used in Bosnia.
+The type of meat, usually beef, varies from country to country but no pork used in Bosnia.
 It is grilled on a coal-fired grill and served with flat bread, onions, tomatoes, Ajvar (a roasted garlic red pepper sauce) or Kajmak (a creamy buttery cheese-like product similar to clotted cream).
 I am still thinking about this stuff!!

 Sadly I had to leave Mostar before I wanted to.
 I actually would like to go back and explore beyond the touristy part of the city since I am a history nerd.